redjax/red-utils/README.md

 ⚠️**Important**⚠️: This is my first Python package.
 I'm experimenting with CI/CD and Pypi.
 This library is most likely not useful to anyone else, may be broken at times, may undergo refactors with little to no notice/documentation, and all that other awful stuff that comes with being an amateur developer doing this in their free time 🙃

+# Refactor Notice <!-- omit in toc -->

+This project is undergoing a refactor, with code changes being tracked in the [`refactor/uv-monorepo` branch](https://github.com/redjax/red-utils/tree/refactor/uv-monorepo).
+Most/all of the functionality will be ported over, but the bigger change is switching to the [Astral `uv` project manager](https://docs.astral.sh/uv), and restructuring the entire repository as a [`uv` monorepo with workspaces](https://docs.astral.sh/uv/concepts/projects/workspaces/).

+The `main` and `dev` branches of this repository will most likely not see any more activity until the refactor is complete.

 # Table of Contents

 - [red-utils](#red-utils)